Tarim, Yemen: Palaces

-Qasr al-'Ishshah exhibits some of the finest examples of lime plaster decoration (malas) in Tarim.
-The decorative program of the exterior south façade finds its antecedents in Mughal royal architecture, as well as the colonial forms of the Near East, South Asia and Southeast Asia.
-Interior stucco decoration differs from room to room, including Art Nouveau, Rococo, Neo-Classical and combinations of the three.
-The ornamentation often incorporates pilasters along the walls framing openings, built-in cabinetry with skilled wood carvings, elaborate column capitals, decorated ceilings, niches and kerosene lamp holders, as well as complex color schemes.

-From 1970 to 1991, Qasr al-'Ishshah was expropriated by the PDRY and divided up as multi-family housing.
-The house was recently returned to Al-Kaf family and legal ownership rights are shared amongst many of Shaikh al-Kaf's descendants.
-In 1997, the Historical Society for the Preservation of Tarim rented half of the house to present the building to the public as a house museum, the only one of its kind in the Hadhramaut.

 Education

 Rabat Tarim

 Rabat Tarim is an educational institution teaching Islamic and Arabic sciences.
 In 1886, a group of Tarimi notables decided to build a religious institution for foreign and domestic students in Tarim, and accommodate foreign students.
 Those notables were Mohammed bin Salem Assri, Ahmed bin Omar al-Shatri, Abdul-Qader bin Ahmed al-Haddad, Ahmed bin Abdul-Rahman al-Junied and Mohammed bin Omar Arfan.
 Rubat Tarim was inaugurated on 2 October 1887.
 Supervision was ascribed to the mufti of Hadhramaut, Abdul-Rahman Bin Mohammed Al-Meshhūr.
 Early teachers in Rubat Tarim were Alwi bin Abdul-Rahman bin Abibakr al-Meshhūr, Hussein bin Mohammed al-Kaf, Ahmed bin Abdullah al-Bekri al-Khateeb, Hassan bin Alwi bin Shihab, Abu Bakr bin Ahmed bin Abdullah al-Bekri al-Khatīb and Mohammed bin Ahmed al-Khatīb.
 They were delegated to teach when Abdullah bin Omar al-Shatri was appointed upon returning from Mecca, where he had studied for four years.
 Al-Shatri taught at Rubat Tarim voluntarily until his death in 1942.
 He was succeeded by his sons (Mohammed, Abu Bakr, Hasan and Salem).
 In 1979, Rubat Tarim was closed by the PDRY.
 It reopened after the unification of Yemen in 1991 and continues to function.

 According to statistics from 2007, the number of scholars graduating from Rubat Tarim has reached over 13,000.
 Foreign students currently total about 300, with 1,500 Yemeni students.
 Many graduates later traveled abroad to propagate Islam and establish religious institutions.
 Several became authors and publishers in the Tradition, Interpretation of Quran and other branches of religious knowledge.
 The most famous scholar among them was probably Abdul Rahman Al-Mash-hūr.